 (c) Search warrant has been obtained.

-Note: The body cavity search shall be done by qualified health care personnel or correctional personnel thoroughly trained by health care personnel and shall be conducted in private.
+Note: The body cavity search shall be done by trained and qualified health care personnel and shall be conducted in private.

 (5) Searches of visitors to the facility.
 (See 103 CMR 950.04);

 (6) Procedures detailing the seizure and disposal of all discovered contraband items, ensuring that staff document the circumstances;